Troubleshooting

 Diagnose:

 eforge daemon killdaemon kill sends SIGKILL to the daemon process and is the last resort when the daemon is unresponsive.
 Any in-progress builds will be interrupted.
-The /eforge:restart skill wraps this flow with an active-build check; use it from Claude Code or Pi for the safest restart path.
+Use eforge daemon restart or the /eforge:restart skill from Claude Code or Pi for an active-build safety check.

-After a force stop or kill, check eforge daemon status before starting a new build to confirm the daemon is healthy.
+After a forced restart or kill, check eforge daemon status before starting a new build to confirm the daemon is healthy.

 pnpm docs:check reports drift or broken links